nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The list is empty.

     * 1b1.
-System shows an index error message.
+TalentHub shows an index error message.

       Use case ends.

 * 1c.
 The given index is invalid.

     * 1c1.
-System shows an index error message.
+TalentHub shows an index error message.

       Use case ends.